About the Program

 The Program in Law and Public Service is designed to provide a select group of students the opportunity to receive a tailored curriculum and intensive training that will prepare them for public service careers.
 Fellows are required to spend at least one summer working for a public service employer (a government agency or nonprofit organization).
-Each year, approximately 35 first-year fellows will be admitted to the program.
-About five slots will be held open for second-year students.
+Each year, approximately 40-45 first-year fellows will be admitted to the program.
+Several slots will be held open for second-year students.
 Applications for first-year students are typically due in mid-October.

 The Curriculum